cosmos/sdk-tutorials/academy/4-my-own-chain/starport.md

 </HighlightBox>

-If you look at the code that Starport generates, for instance in `./x/checkers/module.go`, you will often see comments like the following:
+If you look at the code that Ignite CLI generates, for instance in `./x/checkers/module.go`, you will often see comments like the following:

 ```go
 // this line is used by starport scaffolding # 1
 ```

-**Caution:** Do not remove or replace any lines like these in your code as they provide markers for Starport on where to add further code when instructed to do so.
+**Caution:** Do not remove or replace any lines like these in your code as they provide markers for Ignite CLI on where to add further code when instructed to do so.
 For the same reason, do not rename or move any file that contains such a line.

 Go to the `checkers` folder and run: